Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Results and Discussion

 The difference in vibrational properties from harmonic (phonon) and anharmonic (AIMD) methodologies directly impact the assessment of thermodynamic properties.
-Helmholtz free energy values were obtained for GST models via normal mode analysis from phonon and AIMD calculations, as defined by:

-where $F$ is the Helmholtz free energy, $\sum_{qj}$ denotes the summation over all wavevectors $q$ in the Brillouin zone and all phonon branches \( j \), \( \hbar \) is the reduced Planck constant (\( \hbar = h / 2\pi \)), \( \omega_{qj} \) is the angular frequency of the phonon mode with wavevector \( q \) and branch \( j \), \( k_B \) is the Boltzmann constant, and \( T \) is the absolute temperature.
-The first term represents the zero-point energy of the system—energy that remains even at absolute zero due to quantum fluctuations.
-The second term accounts for the thermal excitation of phonons at finite temperature.
-With the results of the free energy of both Petrov and KDH models with and without vdW corrections in a harmonic and anharmonic frameworks at 300 K tabulated below.
+The results of the free energy of both Petrov and KDH models in a harmonic and anharmonic frameworks at $300$ K are noted in Table \ref{tab:energies} and calculated according to Equation \ref{eqaution 2}. \\

-In Table 3, it is seen that harmonic approximation consistently underestimates the free energy for the GST compared to an anharmonic framework.
+In Table \ref{tab:energies}, it is seen that harmonic approximation consistently underestimates the free energy of GST compared to an anharmonic framework.
 This indicates that when considering the thermodynamic stability of the difference stacking structures, accounting for anharmonic effects is important.
-For both harmonic and anharmonic framework, with and without vdW corrections, the free energy of the KDH model is lower, suggesting that this is the most stable stacking sequence, which is commensurate with studies in the literature, which find that the KDH model is energetically more stable (2-6 meV) \cite{zhou_ab_2012, ZhouPhysRevLett.96.055507}.
-In this work, considering the Helmholtz free energy, as opposed to the potential energy, we find the KDH model is an order of magnitude more stable than studies in the literature being 88 meV and 65 meV more stable than the Petrov model with PBEsol+vdW(TS) and PBEsol, respectively. \\
+For both harmonic and anharmonic framework, the free energy of the KDH model is lower, suggesting that this is the most stable stacking sequence, which is commensurate with previous results in this work and studies in the literature, which find that the KDH model is energetically more stable (2-6 meV) \cite{zhou_ab_2012, ZhouPhysRevLett.96.055507}.
+In this work, considering the Helmholtz free energy, as opposed to the potential energy, we find the KDH model is an order of magnitude more stable than studies in the literature (2-6 meV) with the KDH model being 88 meV (anharmonic) and 65 meV (harmonc) more stable than the Petrov model.
+From these results it is clear that the harmonic model fails to capture important thermodynamic properties leading to the underestimation of free energy, because of the omission of the temperature dependence of vibrations frequencies.
+Since the harmonic approximation fails to accurately describe the temperature dependence of equilibrium properties, it cannot account for the thermal lattice expansion of materials.
+Therefore to assess the thermal lattice expansion of both Petrov and KDH models of GST, there is a need to move beyond the limitation of the harmonic model and herein we employ to AIMD simulations, which account for anahrmonic effects, to assess the thermal lattice expansion. \\